-Start and finish is at the Memorial hall in Shrivenham, Wiltshire.
+Start and finish is at the Memorial hall in Shrivenham, Oxfordshire.
 The route has been designed to travel along some of the most beautiful parts of Wiltshire, Oxfordshire and Berkshire (especially the Marlborough and Lambourn downs).

 WHC Route .GPX & .KML link: download here

 A lot of care has been taken with the route to ensure that it challenges participants.
 Relatively quiet roads with good surfaces have been selected to keep away from as much traffic as possible.

 Route Map (approx 150km total distance)

 At least 24 white horses are know across the UK, although not all are visible today.

 There are believed to have been 13 in Wiltshire, eight of which can still be seen.

 Most of them are chalk carvings